Vutov/lnd/docs/INSTALL.md

 }
 ```

-Additionally, you can monitor btcd's logs to track its syncing progress in real
+Additionally, you can monitor btgd's logs to track its syncing progress in real
 time.

-You can test your `btcd` node's connectivity using the `getpeerinfo` command:
+You can test your `btgd` node's connectivity using the `getpeerinfo` command:
 ```
 btcctl --testnet --rpcuser=REPLACEME --rpcpass=REPLACEME getpeerinfo | more
 ```

-### Running lnd using the btcd backend
+### Running lnd using the btgd backend

-If you are on testnet, run this command after `btcd` has finished syncing.
+If you are on testnet, run this command after `btgd` has finished syncing.
 Otherwise, replace `--bitcoin.testnet` with `--bitcoin.simnet`.
 If you are
 installing `lnd` in preparation for the
 [tutorial](https://dev.lightning.community/tutorial), you may skip this step.
 ```
-lnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --btcd.rpcuser=kek --btcd.rpcpass=kek --externalip=X.X.X.X
+lnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --btgd.rpcuser=kek --btgd.rpcpass=kek --externalip=X.X.X.X
 ```

 ## Using Neutrino